reactivesw/customer-web/docs/README.md

 * enable i18n functions.
 * set network error handler to a console logger.

+## 3.2.
+The Router
- The `infrastructure/router.ts` file maps url paths to components in the `router_views/` folder.
+ The `infrastructure/router` folder has router files mapping url paths to components in the `router_views/` folder.

+ The `index.ts` defines the top level components such as category, product, cart etc. Each router item has a name, a URL path, the corresponding component and some optional meta data.

+ The `cusotmer.ts` defines the routers for customer component and its children.

 # 4. Components
 ## 4.1.
 File Structures